 Second, you can have complementary marketing materials printed with your book, like bookmarks and postcards, that direct people to your website and encourage them to sign up to your list.

 Third, you can usually get discounts for larger print runs.
-If an industry partner wants to gift a copy of your book to their clients, or you get a speaking engagement where the organiser wants all attendees to get a copy of your book, then you will likely get a better deal and faster turnaround time if you organise this locally than if you go to Amazon or another retailer selling your book and order 500 of them.
-(Again, you also get to include your marketing material, which is an opportunity you don’t want to pass up.)
+Suppose an industry partner wants to gift a copy of your book to their clients, or you get a speaking engagement where the organizer wants all attendees to get a copy of your book.
+You'll likely get a better deal and faster turnaround time if you organize this locally than if you go to Amazon and order 5,000 of them.

-- Your printing specifications.
 Books printed to standard specifications cost less to produce, which means your printer will charge you less.
 What does this cover?
-The size of your book, the weight/thickness of the internal pages, the weight/thickness of the cover, cover finishes and whether you’re printing in colour or black and white.
-Again, stay tuned for an article that goes into more detail about printing options and the impact they’ll have on price.
+The size of your book, the quality of internal pages and the cover, and whether you’re printing in colour or black and white.
+This can get quite complex with all of the variables involved, so it’s best to get a custom quote.

 Your book isn’t going to do anyone any good if they can’t find it.
 This is why you need some way of getting it into the hands of your target audience.

 What are your options?
 Online and bookshop distribution.